soulsands/trilium-chat/README.md

 After you save your Chatgpt apikey and refresh the page, You can use most of the features, except those that depend on Trilium.

-Please feel free to experience this page as it directly calls the ChatGPT API.
+Please feel free to reference this page as it directly calls the ChatGPT API.

 ## Start